 Published in Great Taste Magazine, March/April 2015 Issue

-However, air curtain technology advancements the last five years have gone beyond the back door.
-It’s not CHSC code-mandated, but restaurants and food service outlets are now preventing flying insect and energy losses at the customer entrance, drive-thru windows and even walk-in cooler entrances.
+However, air curtain technology advancements in the last five years have gone beyond the back door.
+It’s not CHSC code-mandated, but restaurants and food service outlets are now preventing flying insect and energy losses at the customer entrance, drive-thru windows, and even walk-in cooler entrances.

-While appearance isn’t a major concern for service entry doors, the aesthetics of a visible 3 (L) x 12 (W) x 12 (DJ-foot metal box mounted above a front door wasn’t favored so the industry now develops models that lay into the ceiling above the interior doorway and have multiple fan speeds for velocity and sound control.
+While appearance isn’t a major concern for service entry doors, the aesthetics of a visible 3 (L) x 12 (W) x 12 DJ-foot metal box mounted above a front door wasn’t favored so the industry now develops models that lay into the ceiling above the interior doorway and have multiple fan speeds for velocity and sound control.
 These architecturally recessed air curtains provide flying insect protection, but their ability to minimize energy losses from frequent patron door cycles is driving the trend of front door protection.
-Energy savings produce paybacks of less than 1.5 years.

-Air curtain uses are becoming so popular that manufacturer’s representative, Preferred Marketing Group (PMG) installed front door, back door and drive-up window demonstration models in its Chatsworth, Calif.-based, demonstration kitchen and education center.
-PMG, which has sold thousands of air curtains throughout its territory of California and Nevada, regularly invites customers to test demo every imaginable type of restaurant equipment, including air curtains.
+Air curtain uses are becoming so popular that manufacturer’s representative, Preferred Marketing Group (PMG) installed front door, back door, and drive-up window demonstration models in its Chatsworth, Calif.-based, demonstration kitchen and education center.
+PMG, which has sold thousands of air curtains throughout its territory of California and Nevada, regularly invites customers to test demos of every imaginable type of restaurant equipment, including air curtains.

-Another recent air curtain development is the drive-thru unit (DTU), which PMG has also installed on a drive-thru window mock-up in its education center.
-While unprotected drive-thru windows are a valid entry point for insects, the continual inhalation of idling vehicle emissions creates a respiratory hazard for drive-thru clerks, according to the Occupational Safety and Health Administration (OSHA) at its website https://www.osha.gov/SLTC/youth/restaurant/drivethru_carbon.html where they recommend a “reverse-flow fan system” among other solutions.
+Another recent air curtain development is the Drive-Thru Unit (DTU), which PMG has also installed on a drive-thru window mock-up in its education center.
+While unprotected drive-thru windows are a valid entry point for insects, the continual inhalation of idling vehicle emissions creates a respiratory hazard for drive-thru clerks, according to the Occupational Safety and Health Administration (OSHA) at its website where they recommend a “reverse-flow fan system” among other solutions.